 Open a command prompt window in any folder

-Hold down Shift key and use context menu
+1] Hold down the Shift key and use the context menu

 You can also do the same inside any folder.
 The prompt takes the path of the folder from where it is opened.

 In Windows 11 you have to press the Shift key, then right-click inside the folder and then, keeping the Shift key pressed, click on More options.

 There is another trick to do the same thing. navigate to the folder and then simply type CMD in the address bar and hit Enter to open the command prompt window there.

 You will see the CMD taking the path of this folder.

 Related read: How to change Directory in Command Prompt.